AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 #### 409

-Data view definition with the specified Id already exists
+Data View Definition with the specified Id already exists

 #### 500